Spontaneously stabilised dark matter from a fermiophobic $U(1)'$ gauge symmetry: Extension of the minimal type Ib seesaw model as an effective model

-From Fig.\ref{fig:ra_eff}, it can be easily figured out that the masses of $\chi$ and $Z'$ can not exceed 24 TeV and 44 TeV respectively, while the parameter space for $\chi<1$ TeV and $Z'<2$ TeV is very unfavored by the massive gauge boson mixing angle.
+From Fig.\ref{fig:ra_eff}, it can be easily figured out that the masses of $\chi$ and $Z'$ cannot exceed 24 TeV and 44 TeV respectively, while the parameter space for $m_\chi<1$ TeV and $m_{Z'}<2$ TeV is very unfavored by the massive gauge boson mixing angle.
 The required gauge coupling is relatively small along the threshold line for different scenarios of the $Z'$ decay with a minimum value around 0.04.
 Above the threshold line, the resonance is statistically suppressed during the freeze-out, while no resonance appears below the threshold line.
-As the $U(1)'$ gauge boson mass decreases, the coupling $g'_1$ need to be smaller as required by the gauge boson mixing in Eq.\eqref{eq:mixing}.
+As the $U(1)'$ gauge boson mass decreases, the coupling $g'_1$ needs to be smaller as required by the gauge boson mixing in Eq.\eqref{eq:mixing}.
 When both the dark fermion $\chi$ and the $U(1)'$ gauge boson are a few TeV, the required coupling $g'_1$ is so small that the correct dark matter density can only be produced through the resonance in the propagator.
 As a result, the gauge boson mass $M_{Z'}$ is nearly twice the mass of the dark fermion $\chi$, which is also shown in the zoomed-in subfigure on the top left corner.
-The perturbativity limit of the Yukawa coupling $y_\chi$, although is shown in this figure, is always weaker than the constraint from massive gauge boson mixing and does not help to constrain the parameter space.
+The perturbativity limit of the Yukawa coupling $y_\chi^R$,\footnote{Notice that the perturbativity limit of $y_\chi^R$ cannot be actually achieved since we are in a regime where $m_L \gg m_R$, which means the perturbativity limit of $y_\chi^L$ is a stronger constraint on the parameter space.
+However, as the ratio between the Majorana masses of the dark fermions is randomly large, we only show the constraint from the perturbativity limit of $y_\chi^R$ as a guidance.} although is shown in this figure, is always weaker than the constraint from massive gauge boson mixing and does not help to constrain the parameter space.